This is part one of a two-part series. For more answers to key questions about RTM, access part two.

 In addition to significant financial gains, remote therapeutic monitoring can also provide valuable benefits such as:

-- Key insights into patient adherence and satisfaction.
+- Key insights into patient adherence and patient satisfaction.

-- Significantly improved patient activation, engagement, and rapport.
+- Significantly improved patient activation, patient engagement, and patient rapport.

 - Early intervention based on how the patient is doing with their care program.